 Sometimes fast is actually better than slow

 As teachers, we’re born problem solvers.
-Everything we do is geared at finding problems so we can implement quick fixes.
-On yard duty, we scan the grounds searching for issues (the argument, the crying child, or- heaven forbid- the flying fox-caused broken arm).
-As soon as we spot an issue, we zero in on it and find a fast and effective solution- ‘You two separate, you guys take him to the sickbay and you stay where you are so I can apply first aid.’
+Everything we do is geared towards finding problems so we can implement quick fixes.
+On yard duty, we scan the grounds searching for issues (the argument, the crying child, or- heaven forbid- the flying fox-induced broken arm).
+As soon as we spot an issue, we zero in on it and find a fast and effective solution- ‘You two separate, you two take him to the sickbay and you stay where you are so I can apply first aid.’

 Too often, the ‘fast is better than slow’ mindset trap sees leaders identifying a problem (e.g., ‘we need to improve the growth in our students’ writing data’) and reaching for a fast and effective solution (‘let’s buy this new program’) without anything happening in between.

 The issue with this approach is that it’s based on finding a solution for a problem that hasn’t even been identified yet.
 It’s akin to walking into a chemist and saying, “I’m not feeling well.
 Do you have any medication that could help me feel better?”

 What’s the first thing the chemist is going to ask you in reply?

 Why?
 Because they’re trying to diagnose the cause of your illness before they prescribe a suggested solution.

 In their haste to implement a quick solution, too many literacy leadership teams are walking into chemists and asking for medication without having taken the time to find out what their symptoms are.

 Not being able to go to work because you feel awful isn’t a symptom, it’s a problem caused by a set of symptoms (e.g., constant coughing, headaches and a runny nose.)